DataResearchLabs/my_loan_tracker/README.md

 There are three sections on the "Amortization Schedule" worksheet shown below.<br>
 * **Section #1** is the "**Loan Parameters**" you just entered in the previous section.
 Notice that the "Payment per Period" has been calculated for you (i.e. - the Monthly payment).
 * **Section #2** is the "**Loan Summary**" with the original terms including total interest paid out over the life of the loan, the total cost of the loan (principal + interest), the total number of payments, the payoff time in years, and the final payoff date.
-* **Section #3** is the "Loan Tracking" fields that are only available in the STANDARD EDITION.
+* **Section #3** is the "Loan Tracking" fields that are only available in the **STANDARD** Edition.
 These cells let you select a current payment date and see what has been "Paid thus Far" vs. the "Remaining Balance".
 It also lets you set a property name that appears on this sheet and the graphs for folks that either have multiple properties, or an old house they sold vs. new house they live in now.
 * **Section #4** is the "**Amortization Schedule**" showing you each payment's date, beginning balance, scheduled payment (interest + principal), total payment (including any extra principal pre-payment you enter in the yellow box), the remaining balance on the loan, the cumulative principal paid and the cumulative interest paid on the loan.
 <img src="img/02_03_main_page_sectionsX.png">
 <br>

 ### 2.4 - "Pre-Payment to Principal" / Early Payoff
+The following features are available in both the **FREE** and **STANDARD** Editions.
 There are two ways of entering extra payments in this spreadsheet: (1) as a Loan Parameter, and (2) directly down in the amortization schedule as a one-off.
 * **Bullet #1** below is where you enter a regular extra payment (to principal) that you want to occur with every scheduled payment.
 In the example below, an extra $125.00 will be applied to principal every month.
 You can see the $125 repeating down in the amortization schedule above and below bullet #2.
 This reduces the total life of the loan by 5.42 years and 65 payments in cells I10 and I11.
 * **Bullet #2** is where you enter unique one-time payments that are not scheduled.
 In the example below, the user made a one-time extra payment of $500 on November 1 because she received a spot bonus at work and wanted to apply that to her mortgage principal.
 * _**Pro Tip #1:** If you have already been paying your mortgage for some time and just started using this spreadsheet to track, this is where you would manually enter all of your pre-payments (type the values in over the formulas) to precisely model your current mortgage histories if you varied from the regular payments._